martsa1/dotfiles/roles/dotfiles/README.md

 Dotfiles
 =========

-This Role installs the users dotfiles repository to the target machine.
+This Role installs the dotfiles repository to the target machine, for the provided user.

 Requirements
 ------------